dcnieho/labManager/labManager-admin-server/README.md

 3. Take the python folder from the unzipped files (e.g. `python-3.10.11.amd64`), you do not need the rest.
 This is your python distribution.
 Put it where you want on the disk.
 4. Open a command prompt in the root of the Python installation.
 Install the wanted labManager packages into it using, e.g., `.\python.exe -m pip install labManager-admin-server`.
 5. Finally use the `python.exe` in the folder to execute your script, such the [example script](https://github.com/dcnieho/labManager/tree/master/example-scripts/admin-server.py) to launch this tool.

+### Acknowledgements

+This project was made possible by funding from the [LMK foundation, Sweden](https://lmkstiftelsen.se/).